alexwang19/sysdig_helm_installation/README.md

 kubectl get nodes -o json | jq -r '.items[].status.images[] | .sizeBytes' | sort -nr | head -1
 ```

-## If modifying maxImageSize, please also adjust ephemeral storage following below formal to accommodate large image:
+## If modifying maxImageSizeAllowed, please also adjust ephemeral storage following below formal to accommodate large image:

 * The ephemeral storage request for the sysdig vuln-runtime-scanner should be set to 2Gi (the default) or 1.5 times the size of the largest image on the cluster, whichever is greater
 ```